Walter-Stroebel/PersonAI/TECHINCAL_GUIDE.md

 2. Initialize a new Vagrant box.
 3. SSH into the Vagrant box to configure it.

-*Note: Detailed instructions for setting up a Vagrant box or Docker container will be provided.*
+*Note: Detailed instructions for setting up a Vagrant box or Docker container will be provided to the user by ChatGPT.*

 ### Local Gateway Tool

 1. Clone the PersonAI repository.
 2. Navigate to the directory and run the tool.

-*Note: Detailed instructions for setting up and running the Local Gateway Tool will be provided.*
+*Note: Detailed instructions for setting up and running the Local Gateway Tool will be provided to the user by ChatGPT.*

 ## Conclusion

 This guide provides a high-level overview of the PersonAI architecture and components.
-Detailed setup instructions will follow in subsequent sections.
-The aim is to make powerful AI capabilities accessible to everyone, regardless of their technical expertise.
+Detailed setup instructions will depend on a user's actual environment and budget.
+The aim is to make powerful AI capabilities accessible to everyone, regardless of their technical expertise, bootstrapping the process using AI itself.